xenoicwyce/object-tracking-speed-estimation/README.md

 - `-o` or `--output`: Path to the output video file.
 If specified, the tracking result will be saved as a `.mp4` video.
 Optional.
 - `-d` or `--data`: Path to the output data file.
 If specified, data will be saved to the file as JSON.
 Optional.

+In cv2 window:
+- Press `s` to select a box, then press `Space` to complete the selection.
+- Press `f` to move one frame forward.
+- Press `q` to quit the window.

 Example usage:
 ```
 python object_tracking.py --video path/to/my/video.mp4 --tracker csrt --output out.mp4 --data data.json